Northeastern University - Seattle

 - MS in computer science, University of Notre Dame

 - BS in computer science, Midwestern State University, Texas

-Everaldo Aguiar is a Part-Time Lecturer at the Khoury College of Computer Sciences at Northeastern University’s Seattle campus.
+Everaldo Aguiar is a part-time lecturer at the Khoury College of Computer Sciences at Northeastern University’s Seattle campus.
 He received his PhD from the University of Notre Dame, where he was affiliated with the Interdisciplinary Center for Network Science & Applications.
 His PhD research focused on the development, deployment and evaluation of machine learning models to detect students ahead of time that may be at risk of underachieving their academic goals.
 He was a fellow at the Eric & Wendy Schmidt Data Science for Social Good Fellowship, and a visiting researcher at the Center for Data Science and Public Policy at the University of Chicago.
 There, through a variety of partnerships with large school districts, he was able to incorporate his predictive models to early warning systems that continuously monitor hundreds of thousands of students, informing educators when individual attention to a particular student may be needed.

-He now works as a Data Scientist at Concur Technologies, where his research work is being leveraged and applied to highly complex and extremely large datasets.
+He now works as a data scientist at Concur Technologies in Bellevue, Washington, where his research work is being leveraged and applied to highly complex and extremely large datasets.
 Some of his recent projects involved the development of predictive models that extract important token values from receipt images, and lightweight machine learning approaches to matching receipt images to their corresponding credit card feeds in real time.

 Where did you grow up or spend your most defining years?

 I grew up in my hometown of João Pessoa, on the east coast of Brazil, where I also attended high school and began my college career.
 An opportunity came for me to complete my computer science degree in the United States and nearly 10 years later, and I am still here.